On infinite staircases in toric symplectic four-manifolds: Introduction

-The embedding capacity function makes sense\footnote{\phantom{.}For a general symplectic manifold target, we should replace the min in \eqref{definition of c} with an inf.
-For a closed toric manifold, we will see in Theorem~\ref{prop:mainproposition} that we can still use the min.} for any symplectic manifold $X$, not just convex toric domains.
-Indeed, one motivation for studying convex toric domains comes from the following result that we prove, which ties together the ellipsoid embedding functions for closed toric manifolds and convex toric domains.
+One motivation for studying convex toric domains comes from the following result that we prove, which ties together the ellipsoid embedding functions for closed toric manifolds and convex toric domains.
 This result features essentially in our proof of Theorem~\ref{thm:main} as well.

 \begin{theorem} Let $\Omega\subset \mathbb{R}_{\geq0}^2$ be a convex region that is also a Delzant polygon for a closed toric symplectic four-manifold $M$.
 Then there exists a symplectic embedding

 if and only if there exists a symplectic embedding